snok/flake8-type-checking/README.md

 # flake8-typing-only-imports

-flake8 plugin that flags imports which are exclusively used for type hinting.
+>Plugin is still a work in progress

+flake8 plugin that helps identify which imports to put into type-checking blocks, and how to adjust your type annotations once imports are moved.

 ## Installation